lonycell/grafana.v7/docs/sources/installation/troubleshooting.md

 # Troubleshooting

-This page lists some useful tools to help troubleshoot common Grafana issues.
+This page lists some useful tools to help troubleshoot common ThingSPIN issues.

 ## Visualization and query issues

 {{< imgbox max-width="40%" img="/img/docs/v45/query_inspector.png" caption="Query Inspector" >}}

 The most common problems are related to the query and response from your data source.
-Even if it looks like a bug or visualization issue in Grafana, it is almost always a problem with the data source query or the data source response.
+Even if it looks like a bug or visualization issue in ThingSPIN, it is almost always a problem with the data source query or the data source response.

-To check this you should use query inspector, which was added in Grafana 4.5.
+To check this you should use query inspector, which was added in ThingSPIN 4.5.
 The query inspector shows query requests and responses.
 Refer to the data source page for more information.

-For more on the query inspector read the Grafana Community article [Using Grafana’s Query Inspector to troubleshoot issues](https://community.grafana.com/t/using-grafanas-query-inspector-to-troubleshoot-issues/2630).
-For older versions of Grafana, refer to the [How troubleshoot metric query issue](https://community.grafana.com/t/how-to-troubleshoot-metric-query-issues/50/2) article.
+For more on the query inspector read the ThingSPIN Community article [Using ThingSPIN’s Query Inspector to troubleshoot issues](https://community.grafana.com/t/using-grafanas-query-inspector-to-troubleshoot-issues/2630).
+For older versions of ThingSPIN, refer to the [How troubleshoot metric query issue](https://community.grafana.com/t/how-to-troubleshoot-metric-query-issues/50/2) article.

 ## Logging

-If you encounter an error or problem, then you can check the Grafana server log.
+If you encounter an error or problem, then you can check the ThingSPIN server log.
 Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installations.

-You can enable more logging by changing log level in the Grafana configuration file.
+You can enable more logging by changing log level in the ThingSPIN configuration file.

 ## Diagnostics